zeezkr/PredictiveAnalysisOfMushroomClassificationUsingMachineLearning/README.md

 # PredictiveAnalysisOfMushroomClassificationUsingMachineLearning
 Predictive Analysis Of Mushroom Classification Using Machine Learning

+Here i have applied DecisionTreeClassification and KNN algorithm and the accuracy of these models are 100%.

+The features are categorical(nominal) that is why i used One Hot Encoding.

+For target column(class) used Label Encoding.

 This dataset contain 23 columns and 8124 rows,in which our target column name is class.